 The application is subject to clause 2.118 of the SEPP as the site has frontage to a classified road.
+The application was referred to Transport for NSW and no objections were raised in relation to the proposal.

 Appropriate conditions are recommended to address the requirements of the SEPP.